DiscoTex/hermes-zmux-bot/README.md

-# Hermes Z-Machine Discord Bot
+# Z-Machine Discord Bot

 A Discord bot that drives [dfrotz](https://gitlab.com/DavidGriffith/frotz) to play Infocom-style Z-machine interactive fiction games in Discord channels.

+This code was made entirely hands-off by a Hermes bot using various models.

 ## Features